manuelhuber/ReactiveProgramming/index.md

 What does that mean?
 Instead of working directly with your data T you access them with a Observable<T> wrapper.
 You can subscribe to the Observable, and react every time the Observable publishes a new value.
 This is a shift away from actively pulling new data - the observable will notify us automatically.

-The key elements of reactive programming are:
+The key elements of ReactiveX are:

 - streams
 - observables